Hunan Normal University

+Hunan Normal University (HunNU) is a provincial public university in Changsha, Hunan, China.
+It is affiliated with the Province of Hunan, and co-funded by the Hunan Provincial People's Government and the Ministry of Education.
+The university is part of Project 211 and the Double First-Class Construction.

 History

 National Normal College

 Hunan Normal University was built on the first independent teachers' college in China, named "National Normal College," established in 1938.
-Its historic origin can be traced back to Yuelu Academy in Northern Song Dynasty, one of the four most prestigious academies over the last 1000 years in China.
+Its historic origin can be traced back to Yuelu Academy in the Northern Song Dynasty, one of the four most prestigious academies over the last 1000 years in China.
 It was integrated into Hunan University in 1949.

 Structure and departments

 Consisting of five campuses, the university covers a total area of 1.78 km2, with one million square meters of floor space.
 Most of the campuses are located near the Yuelu Mountain.

 The university is divided into 23 colleges, 3 teaching departments, 51 research institutions.
 The university offers 74 undergraduate programs, 147 master programs, and 55 Ph.D. programs.
 There are 10 postdoctoral scientific research stations, 13 State Training and Research Bases or Centers and 7 key laboratories, jointly constructed by the Ministry of Education and Hunan Province, on the campus.

 Since its founding, the university has educated nearly 300,000 students, including about 4,000 international students and students from Hong Kong, Macau and Taiwan.
 Currently, over 24,000 undergraduates, 8,000 graduates and 300 international students are studying on campus.

 There are 1091 professors and associate professors at the university; among them are one academician of the Chinese Academy of Sciences and one academician of the Chinese Academy of Engineering.
-The university has invited about 600 scholars and experts to give lectures or conduct scientific research on campus from more than 20 countries since 2,000, and has established relations with over 80 foreign institutions of higher learning for academic exchanges.
+The university has invited about 600 scholars and experts to give lectures or conduct scientific research on campus from more than 20 countries since 2000, and has established relations with over 80 foreign institutions of higher learning for academic exchanges.

-Rankings and reputation
+Rankings

+Hunan Normal University is consistently ranked among the top 3rd in Hunan province and the top 100th nationwide.

-In 2021, Hunan Normal University ranked 601-700th globally by the Academic Ranking of World Universities (ARWU), and ranked 685th by SCImago Institutions Rankings among research universities around the world.
+In 2023, Hunan Normal University was ranked # 501 globally by the Academic Ranking of World Universities (ARWU).
+The university was ranked 759th in the world by the Center for World University Rankings 2025.
+The university ranked # 623 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2023-2024.

-The 2022 CWTS Leiden Ranking ranked Hunan Normal University 656th in the world based on their publications for the period 2017–2020.
-The Nature Index 2021 Annual Tables by Nature Research ranked the university among the top 500 leading research institutions globally for the high quality of research publications in natural science.
+The 2025 CWTS Leiden Ranking ranked Hunan Normal University 467th in the world based on their publications for the period 2020–2023.
+The Nature Index 2025 Annual Tables by Nature Research ranked the university among the top 300 leading universities globally for the high quality of research publications in natural science.